 The annual grants from the Australian Government through the Major Performing Arts Board of the Australia Council and from the New South Wales Government through Arts NSW are received on a calendar year basis.
-These grants are brought to account on a monthly pro-rata basis over the period of the grant.

 Interest

 Interest income is recognised as the interest accrues.